 Life is short – live.
 People are busy – Don’t waste time.
 It’s not always about you – be considerate and have compassion.

-I am a Creative & Social Entrepreneur based between Toronto, Canada and Delhi, India.
-Most of the projects in my portfolio involve either a creative-business or business-with-a-creative-person.
+I am a Entrepreneur, with special interest in (disruptive) creative and socio-economic ventures.
+I am based between Toronto, Canada, and Delhi, India.
+Most of the projects in my portfolio involve either a creative-business, a disruptive-business, or business-with-a-creative-person, and sometimes all together.
 They are driven by needs and frustrations of my own, and people I know.
-Thereby they are social in nature and at least solve a problem or make life better, for society & individuals.
-I spend most of my time working with my awesome team, and some times hang out with the amazing people I know, who I often work with.
+Thereby they are social in nature and typically solve a problem or make life better, for society & individuals.
+I spend most of my time with my awesome colleagues, caring advisors, worldly mentors or intelligent mentees – and am grateful for each one of them, past-and-present, present-and-future, both younger and older than me.

-I am currently passionate about providing all types smokers – cigarettes, cigars, hookahs and herb – with cleaner vapor based alternatives with a view to facilitate abstinence for everything.
-The company, 180 Smoke, was crowd-sourced from thousands of smokers in 2012 in partnership with a leading heart surgeon.
-My hope is that as a result of this venture, which surely I have a vested interest in, there will be better life for smokers and their family & friends.
-If vested interests can help speed up fixing of world’s most urgent social problems, it is surely a just project to take on.
-This also means better use of public resources, care system and talents that often leave us sooner than their natural time.
+I am currently passionate about providing all types smokers – cigarettes, cigars, hookahs and herb – with cleaner (harm-reducing) vapor based alternatives, with a view to facilitate abstinence for everything.
+The company, 180 Smoke, was crowd sourced from thousands of smokers in 2012 in partnership with a leading heart surgeon.
+My hope is that as a result of this venture, which surely I have a vested interest in, there will be better life for smokers — which is approx. 20-25 percent of world population, if you consider all type of smokers, part-time, and full-time, cigars, cigarettes, shisha and herbs, — and their family, friends and work colleagues.
+If my vested interest can help speed up fixing of one of world’s most urgent health / social problems, it is surely a just project to take on.
+This may enable better use of public resources, care system and talents that often leave us sooner than their natural time.
 I am also motivated by the fact that it helps the environment and saves everyone a ton of money for governments and individuals.

-Over the years, I have stayed active in polity around me – from being active in high school student leadership, to getting involved in university student government, to now when I almost always volunteer my time during city/provincial/federal elections.
+Over the years, I have stayed active in polity around me – from being class monitor every year through school, being active in high school student leadership, to getting involved in university student government, to now when I almost always volunteer my time during city/provincial/federal elections.
 I have in past invested time on some trans-national policy shaping opportunities as a junior researcher.
 A lesson I have learned from my uncle and other people around me, to be involved in public affairs as much as you can.

 I have been engaged with several amazing philanthropic projects over the last decade.
 I find it has helped me be a better person and provides me with some serious benefits like great insights, lessons and opportunity to meet interesting people.
 I live a relatively healthy lifestyle and appreciate & enjoy positive humour.
 On a personal note, I am a big believer in self improvement concepts, and have been experimenting with many self improvement practices over the last 15 years.